enduserrr/minishell/README.md

 * Make (all/clean/fclean/re)
 `./minishell`

-## POSSIBLE IMPROVEMENTS
+## FUTURE IMPROVEMENTS
-* Enhanced handling of special characters and escape sequences.
+* Enhanced handling of special characters and escape sequences
-* Handling for additional signals.
+* More comprehensive signal handling
-* Adding function to update shell level env
+* Udating shell level (SHLVL) environment variable

 ## CONCLUSION
-This project was our first major team effort and the largest one either of us has done so far, making it an invaluable learning experience.
-It significantly enhanced our understanding of Unix shell internals, project management, and collaboration.
+This project was the first major team effort and the largest project so far for both of us.
+Working on our project was an invaluable learning experience, which significantly enhanced our understanding of Unix shell internals, project management, and collaboration.

-Despite there still being multiple areas for improvement, the project allowed us to gain a solid foundation in shell functionality and created a reliable command-line interface that mirrors some of Bash's key features.
+Despite the still remaining areas for improvement, the project allowed us to gain a solid foundation in shell functionality and created a reliable command-line interface that mirrors some of Bash's key features.

 ## Contributors
 * [eleppala](https://github.com/eleppala)